Espreso TV

 Espreso TV (Еспресо TV) is an Internet television station in Ukraine that started to operate in November 2013.
 Espreso TV enabled the Euromaidan protests to be broadcast worldwide.

 Ownership

 The channel is owned by the media company Goldberry LLC.

 Prior to August 2017 99% of Espreso TV belonged to Larysa Knyazhytska, the wife of Mykola Knyazhytsky.

 In August 2017 Inna Avakova (the wife of former Minister of Internal Affairs Arsen Avakov) acquired 40% of Goldberry LLC and Arseniy Yatsenyuk (former Prime Minister) acquired 30%; the remaining 30% of Goldberry LLC stayed in the possession of Larysa Knyazhytska.

+In December 2017 the US Atmosphere Entertainment became a major shareholder of Espreso TV by purchasing 77.5% stake in Goldberry LLC that runs Espreso TV in Ukraine.
+The final beneficiary of the US company is Ivan Zhevago.

 History

 On 22 January 2014, a journalist of Espreso TV Dmytro Dvoychenkov was kidnapped, beaten, and taken to an unknown location.
 He was later released.